Trump signs order imposing new tariffs on a number of trading partners that go into effect in 7 days

 Some goods continue to be protected from the tariffs by the 2020 U.S.-Mexico-Canada Agreement, or USMCA, which Trump negotiated during his first term.

 But Trump appeared to have soured on that deal, which is up for renegotiation next year.
-One of his first significant moves as president was to tariff goods from both Mexico and Canada earlier this year.
+One of his first significant moves as president was to impose tariffs on goods from both Mexico and Canada earlier this year.

-U.S. Census Bureau figures show that the U.S. ran a $171.5 billion trade imbalance with Mexico last year.
+U.S. Census Bureau figures show that the U.S. ran a $171.5 billion trade deficit with Mexico last year.
 That means the U.S. bought more goods from Mexico than it sold to the country.

 Associated Press writers Lorne Cook in Brussels and Jamey Keaten in Geneva contributed to this report.